 On many extreme sport holidays, the equipment, such as life jackets, helmets, harnesses and ski boots, are provided by the tour operator.
 However, this isn’t always the case and you will need to check with the tour operator or center to see what equipment they provide.

 There are certain items that won’t be provided for and should make it into your suitcase regardless of what’s provided.
-For example, if you’re going to be outdoors in a cold climate, packing a waterproof, breathable jacket, a pair of insulated gloves, a fleece scarf, warm jumpers and several pairs of thick socks, would be a sensible move.
+For example, if you’re going to be outdoors in a cold climate, packing a waterproof, breathable jacket, a pair of insulated gloves, a fleece scarf, warm jumpers and several pairs of thick socks, and other cold weather gear would be a sensible move.

 If the extreme sport destination is likely to be sunny, always pack a pair of sunglasses, particularly if the sun is combined with snow, which can result in a dangerously dazzling glare.